entando/entando-docs/vuepress/docs/v6.3.2/tutorials/solution/pda-tutorial.md

 ![pda-install.png](./pda-images/pda-install.png)

 4. Select `Install` to install the bundle.
-The installation may take several minutes while the application downloads the Linux images for the microservices and installs the related assets.
+The installation may take several minutes while the application downloads the Linux images for the microservice and installs the related assets.

 ## Configuration